-Coincidentally, I prompted the discussion by posing a question to the panelists about what our role is as travel influencers.
-And it sparked a conversation about our responsibilities as travelers, and the need for a travel code of ethics among influencers.
-It was good to hear that I’m not the only one who cares about ethical travel.
+Coincidentally, I had actually prompted the discussion by posing a question to the panelists about what our role is as travel influencers.
+It sparked a conversation about our responsibilities as travelers, and the need for a travel code of ethics among influencers.
+I was glad to hear that I’m not the only one who cares about ethical travel.

 One thing I’ve been trying to do since becoming a travel blogger is to marry my desire to share travel stories and destinations, with my background in international development.
 I know that these two are interlinked, but the connection may not always be obvious.
 As a blogger, it’s not enough, in my opinion, to write about travel without thinking about the true impact of travel.